lhogie/idawi/README.md

 	}
 }
 ```
 As you can see here, an operation must be declared as an inner class of its service class.
-This makes it possible to identify an operation by its class name, in a way that can be verified by the compiler.

 To use this new service, let us install it into a component: